GNAYUOHZ/ReID-MGN/README.md

 ## Weights

-Pretrained weight with resnet50 and resnet101 backbone will be upload later this week
+Pretrained weight with resnet50 and resnet101 backbone will be uploaded later in this week
 ## Train

 You can specify more parameters in opt.py